-In Fall 2013, I left my home state of Missouri to complete my Master of Science in Forest Resources at the University of Georgia, where I worked with Dr. Kamal Gandhi to study Matsucoccus macrocicatrices, a scale insect that feeds on eastern white pine (Pinus strobus) in the southern Appalachian Mountains.
-After graduating from the University of Georgia in summer 2015, I started my doctorate under the advisement of Dr. Travis Marsico at Arkansas State University.
-My current research focuses on using biocontrol datasets to better understand mechanisms of invasion, so we can better predict high impact insect invasions.
-Other aspects of my dissertation are at the interface between invasion ecology and social science, including projects on expert agreement when assessing impact of non-native insects, as well as assessing levels of communication between invasion ecologists and biocontrol professionals.
+Dr. Kamal Gandhi at the University of Georgia.
+I studied Matsucoccus macrocicatrices, a scale insect that feeds on eastern white pine (Pinus strobus) in the southern Appalachian Mountains.
+After graduating from the University of Georgia in summer 2015, I started my doctorate in Environmental Science under the advisement of Dr. Travis Marsico at Arkansas State University.
+My doctoral research focused on using biocontrol datasets to elucidate mechanisms of non-native insect invasions in natural ecosystems.
+My current research as a postdoc with Dr. Ruth Hufbauer at Colorado State University continues this theme of using big ecological datasets to specifically identify the drivers of non-native insect invasions in urban and rural forests.

 Beyond research and teaching, I enjoy reading and collecting books, gardening, crafting, and exploring and photographing nature.